-The Best BBQ Spots in the U.S.
+The Best Authentic BBQ Spot in Every State

 Smoking cigarettes may kill you, but smoked meats make the world go round.
 Barbecue is an American staple, from Carolina pork to Texas brisket to Memphis ribs.
 But you don't have to travel in the midst of a pandemic to get your barbecue fix.
 Behold, the best place for authentic barbecue in all 50 states.